IV Corps (South Vietnam): 1968

+Tet and to instill a more offensive spirit in his troops than had been present under Mạnh.
+On 7 March, the US 1st and 2nd Brigades, 9th Division and elements of the 7th Division commenced Operation Truong Cong Dinh to reestablish South Vietnamese control over the northern Mekong Delta.
+By the end of April, the operation had resulted in 343 VC killed against US losses of 51 killed.
+Unlike the precarious situation that had prevailed throughout February, PAVN/VC units no longer hovered on the outskirts of the provincial or district capitals in the northeastern Corps, and the frequency of mortar or recoilless rifle attacks on those cities had diminished to almost none.

+In June, the US 3rd Brigade, 9th Infantry Division moved from Long An province to Dong Tam Base Camp where it joined the MRF.
+In July the 9th Division headquarters moved to Dong Tam.

+In early July 1968 Thiệu replaced Thắng as Corps' commander with Major general Nguyễn Viết Thanh.

+From 30 July to 8 August the US 2nd Brigade, 9th Infantry Division and the 5th Marine Battalion conducted Operation Vi Thanh in Chương Thiện province, resulting in 249 VC killed and 18 captured for the loss of three killed.

+From 3 August to 31 November the MRF and the 7th Division conducted Operation Quyet Chien, a continuation of Operation Truong Cong Dinh in Ben Tre and Tien Giang provinces.

 ARVN forces under the control of IV Corps consisted of three infantry divisions, two mobile and six border ranger groups.
 In addition, the territorial forces of MR-4 totaled about 200,000, by far the most numerous among the four military regions.
 The 7th Division was headquartered at Đồng Tâm Base Camp in Dinh Tuong Province; the 9th Division was located in Sa Đéc and the 21st Division usually operated in the Cà Mau Peninsula from its headquarters at Bạc Lieu.
-Despite the substantial combat support and significant advisory effort, both military and civilian, provided by the United States, primary responsibility for the combat effort in IV Corps had always been Vietnamese, even during the period when U.S. units operated in the Mekong Delta.
+Despite the substantial combat support and significant advisory effort, both military and civilian, provided by the United States, primary responsibility for the combat effort in IV Corps had always been Vietnamese, even during the period when US units operated in the Mekong Delta.